instruction in righteousness

 Just because Yeshua was obedient to GOD, that in itself doesn't automatically make us righteous.
 That only made it available for many to be made righteous (ROMANS 5:19).
 We are made righteous by faith.
 Because of Adam's transgression, all those who followed in his steps of disobedience were likewise unrighteous.
 But others, like Noah and Job who were obedient to GOD's voice, were made righteous by their faith.

 After Noah heard from GOD, he "prepared an ark".
-That was work.
-In fact that was a lot of work, for he toiled for over a hundred years building that boat.
+The hearing was by grace but the preparing was work.
+In fact it was a lot of work, for he toiled for over a hundred years building that boat.
 Why did he build it?
 Because believing GOD's word requires a response.
-The woman with the issue of blood responded and was made whole when she fought her way through the crowd to touch the hem of Yeshua's garment.
-Noah responded and built an ark.
+This same principle can be seen with the woman with the issue of blood, who responded to what she had evidently heard, and was then made whole when she fought her way through the crowd to touch the hem of Yeshua's garment.
+She worked her way through the crowd, Noah worked to build an ark.

 Both were saved by faith, but faith without works is dead.
 As James asked in his epistle, "What doth it profit, my brethren, though a man say he hath faith, and have not works? can faith save him?"
 (JAMES 2:14).
 No, for if Noah hadn't built the ark, he would have been treading water for a very long time.
 As James continued, "faith, if it hath not works, is dead, being alone" (JAMES 2:17).
 Righteousness which is by faith, is our believing response to the words which have already been freely offered by GOD.

-The word can only be believed if it has already been implanted within one's heart.
+The word can only be believed if it has previously been received.
 Howbeit, we mustn't think that we are believing GOD by merely doing what GOD told someone else to do.
 I am probably not going to be healed by simply touching the hem of somebody's garment.
 Nor have I been instructed to build an ark, offer my son as a sacrifice, offer myself as a sacrifice or walk on water.
 But, that which has been implanted within my heart is what I have been instructed to believe.
 In accordance with that, the hearing must give way to the doing.

 As we do what we hear to do, we hear more.
 Each hearing is opening up a new way before us.
 Doing that which we have heard to do, prepares us for the next hearing.
 Otherwise, if we hear from GOD but then go our own way, eventually we will forget that which we have heard.
 But if we do what we hear to do, we see the results and thereby our faith grows.
 As the old saying goes, "use it or you will loose it".
 Perhaps it is said best in the epistle to the Hebrews.